Skip to content

 To view detailed log information about a task, click the corresponding row in the Task history tab at the bottom of the UI.
 When the Task history tab opens on the pipeline canvas, click Logging.

 The Logging tab shows the progress of the selected task step by step, and includes messages relevant to each step of the process.
 The log updates in real time as the task is running.
+The information shown here includes SQL code generated as part of the task, details of warehouses and agents involved in the task, as well as extremely detailed information that can be used to debug any pipeline issues.

 Command palette

 Designer offers a command palette to provide quick access to commands in Designer.
-Read on to discover the available commands.